kernelorg-mirror/docs_kernel_pgpkeys/README.rst

 The purpose of this repository is to help distribute Linux kernel developer PGP keys that have valid trust paths to Linus Torvalds.

-There are currently two directories in this repository:
+There are currently the following directories in this repository:

- - keys/:   contains ascii-armoured keys
+ - keys/:    ascii-armoured keys
- - graphs/: contains svg graphs showing trust paths to Linus's key
+ - graphs/:  svg graphs showing trust paths to Linus Torvalds' key
+ - scripts/: auxiliary helper scripts

 Importing keys
 --------------